HyagoOliveira/InputSystem/README.md

 ![LocalizedSpriteText Runtime](/Documentation~/LocalizedSpriteText_Runtime.gif)

-If your project uses another Localization System, use this same [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteTMP](/Runtime/SpriteTexts/SpriteTMP.cs) or [SpriteUITK](/Runtime/SpriteTexts/SpriteUITK.cs).
+If your project uses another Localization System, use this same [LocalizedSpriteTMP](/Runtime/SpriteTexts/TMP/LocalizedSpriteTMP.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteTMP](/Runtime/SpriteTexts/TMP/SpriteTMP.cs).

 ## Other Features